diego1389/dev_docs/C Sharp/Dependency Injection/Notes.md

     }
 }
 ```
 - LifetimeIndicatorFilter.cs (new filter that works as middleware of the http request).
-First calls OnActionExecuting, then the Get method and finally the OnActionExecuted method.
+First calls OnActionExecuting, then the Get method (GetId controller) and finally the OnActionExecuted method.
 ```csharp
 using System;
 using Microsoft.AspNetCore.Mvc.Filters;